| TRILBY AND THE

 tortured lost soul was probably pretty high up in

 their top ten ideal career plans.
+So,

 what now?
 Following the Nariko thread was